gfreeau/browserpicker/README.md

 ## **Troubleshooting**

 ### Common Issues
-1. **Window not appearing on correct monitor**
-   - Ensure xrandr is working correctly
-   - Check monitor configuration in system settings

 2. **Browser not launching**
    - Verify browser executables are in your system PATH
    - Check that browser packages are properly installed